Maureen Starkey Tigrett

 Maureen Starkey Tigrett (born Mary Cox; 4 August 1946 – 30 December 1994), also known as Mo Starkey, was a hairdresser from Liverpool, England, best known as the first wife of Ringo Starr, the Beatles' drummer.
 When she was a trainee hairdresser in Liverpool, she met him at the Cavern Club, where the Beatles were performing.
 Starr proposed marriage at the Ad Lib Club in London on 20 January 1965.
 They married at the Caxton Hall Register Office in London that same year but they divorced in 1975.

-The Starrs first lived at 34 Montagu Square, Marylebone, then bought Sunny Heights, in St George's Hill, Weybridge.
+The Starkeys first lived at 34 Montagu Square, Marylebone, then bought Sunny Heights, in St George's Hill, Weybridge.
 In 1973, they bought Tittenhurst Park from John Lennon.
 They had three children together: sons Zak and Jason, and daughter Lee.

 Early life

 Mary Cox was born on 4 August 1946, in Liverpool, Lancashire, (now Merseyside), England.
 She was the only child of Florence Cox (née Barrett) and Joseph Cox, a ship's steward.
 As a teenager, she remembered turning her school uniform around to make it look like a frock, and paying a school friend ten cigarettes a day to teach her how to "smoke properly".
 She left convent school at 14, began her career as a trainee manicurist/hairdresser at Ashley du Pre, in Liverpool, and changed her name to Maureen but was known as "Mo" to her friends.